1jour1vin

 Wine rated (2017 guide) 99/100

 Garnet red with violet highlights.
 Such elegance and complexity!
-The aging process fades away, giving way to notes of black fruit, spices, and a pleasant floral touch.
+The aging notes fade into the background, giving way to notes of black fruit, spices, and a pleasant floral quality.
 Subtle hints of licorice and graphite.
-After aeration, notes of red fruit appear.
-Silky, delicious attack.
-On the palate, the wine is creamy with powerful, elegant tannins.
+As it opens up, notes of red fruit emerge.
+The attack is silky and luscious.
+On the palate, the wine is creamy, with powerful yet elegant tannins.
 They are perfectly integrated and in harmony with a healthy acidity that lends freshness and carries the fruit through to the finish.
-The finish is refined and persistent.
+The finish is refined and lingering.
 What a great success!
-This Angélus is impressive and marks a new era, or rather a culmination; we are definitely in the big leagues!
-2023-2050
+This Angélus is impressive and marks a new era—or rather, a culmination; it has definitely joined the ranks of the greats!
+2023–2050

 Jean-Marc Quarin